equinor/neqsim/README.md

 cd neqsim
 mvn install
 ```
+An interactive demonstration of how to get started as a NeqSim developer is presented in this [NeqSim Colab demo](https://colab.research.google.com/drive/1JiszeCxfpcJZT2vejVWuNWGmd9SJdNC7).

 ## Running the tests
 The test files are written in JUnit5 and placed in the [test directory](https://github.com/equinor/neqsimsource/tree/master/src/test).
 All test have to be passed before merging to the master.
 Test code shuld be written for all new code added to the project.